Prenatal and perinatal psychology: Psycho-physiological aspects of the prenatal and perinatal phases

-Prenatal development of the brain
+Prenatal development

 The basis of perception, experience, and behaviour is the brain.
+This is dependent on the presence of the structures in the brain that must be formed during gestation.
 While in gestation, a giant neuronal net is developing, delivering the condition for any mental process.
-About half of the developing neurons become destroyed again while the development of the brain because of the "programmed cell death" (apoptosis).
+About half of the developing neurons become destroyed again during the development of the brain because of the "programmed cell death" (apoptosis).
 At birth the infantile brain contains 100 billion neurons – as many as in the brain of an adult.
+In order to have this many neurons at birth, the fetus's brain must produce neurons at the rate of 250,000 per minute.
 At birth, every cortical neuron is connected with about 2500 neurons; after a year, with about 15 000.
 Synapses develop, and are destroyed, over the whole life span – a process called neuroplasticity.